Top 40 Best Kitchen Pantry Door Ideas – Storage Closet Designs

 In many kitchens, chalkboards are an important part of not only the kitchen’s design but also how a family keeps track of things.
 Chalkboard paint can turn any flat surface into a notepad, design studio, menu, or welcoming message board.
 The application is easy, requiring no more effort than standard paint.
 The result is a surface that you can scratch a few ideas out on or use to keep track of what you’ve run out of in the pantry.

 Sometimes tight spaces call for thinking outside of the box.
-If a full-size pantry door would interrupt the flow of your kitchen, you should consider taking a few ideas from this category.
+If a full-size pantry door interrupts the flow of your kitchen, then consider taking a few ideas from this category.

-Depending on where your pantry is situated, opening the door could require you to take an awkward back step, shuffle, or angle before you can get the door open and pull from the shelves.
-Now, if you replaced that single door with a set of French or double doors, you’d be able to take a step that’s half as awkward, and that could make all the difference in the world.
+Depending on where your pantry is situated, opening the door might require you to take an awkward back step, shuffle, or angle before you can get the door open and pull from the shelves.
+Now, if you replace that single door with a set of French or double doors, you’ll be able to take a step that’s half as awkward, and that could make all the difference in the world.
 This can be a massive improvement to your kitchen’s overall functionality.

 One thing to keep in mind when shopping for doors for this project is that French doors don’t always come in sets of two.
 A French door is actually considered any door with several glass panels from the top of the door to the bottom.
 To pull this project off, you’ll need a set of French doors, but they won’t be hard to find.